 Audit & Review

 Review a model without permanently changing it.
-The Audit group is where you log findings, tick-and-tie cells as verified, see those findings colored in the grid, and report on a model’s health — all recorded beside the workbook in companion files.
-Your findings never edit a cell; the highlight colors are a temporary lens you toggle off.
+The Audit group is where you report on model health, find circular-reference loops, watch adopted or declared Sentinel checks, log findings, tick-and-tie cells as verified, and see review state colored in the grid.
+Most state is recorded beside the workbook in companion files; highlight colors are temporary lenses you toggle off.

 What it is

 The Audit group (the ribbon group is literally labelled “Audit”, internally “Audit & Compliance”) is the reviewer’s toolkit.
-It holds eight commands arranged in three clusters: a model report, a review-issue tracker, and an audit-status tracker.
-Two of the commands paint the grid; the rest open trackers, dialogs, or a read-only report.
+It holds ten commands arranged in three clusters: model diagnostics, review-issue tracking, and audit-status tracking.
+Two commands paint the grid; the rest open reports, trackers, or investigation tools.

-- State lives in two sidecar files next to the workbook —
+.mxbreaks. - State lives in companion files next to the workbook —

-.mxreviewfor review issues and.mxauditfor audit marks — that travel with the file and reload when you reopen it. - The two highlight toggles are temporary lenses, not saved colors.
+.mxchecksfor Sentinel adopted and declared checks,.mxbreaksfor Circular Refs restore data,.mxreviewfor review issues, and.mxauditfor audit marks — that travel with the file and reload when you reopen it. - The two highlight toggles are temporary lenses, not saved colors.
 They are stripped before the workbook is written and restored when it closes, so highlight colors never end up in the file.

 On the ModelXcel Pro tab, the Audit group reads left to right in three clusters (separated by dividers on the ribbon):